Fellowships

 Timeline

-| Application launch | November 3, 2025 |
+| Application launch | To be announced Spring 2026 |

 |---|---|

-| Application advising | November 3, 2025 to February 12, 2026 |
+| Application advising | To be announced Spring 2026 |

 How to Apply

-- Demographic and academic information
+- Demographic and academic information;

-- Responses to a series of 11 short-answer questions
+- Responses to a series of 11 short-answer questions;

-- An essay reflecting on the Udall Foundation’s core values (800 words)
+- An essay reflecting on the Udall Foundation’s core values (800 words);

-- An official transcript
+- An official transcript;

-- Three letters of recommendation
+- Three letters of recommendation.

 For one-on-one support with this fellowship, sign up for open hours.